BamlakT/Algo-courses-in-Epita-S1-2021/README.md

 **S1 Algorithm Courses Repository**

 This repository contains materials from my previous Algorithm courses in Epita.
-I have uploaded the course projects with there correction, so that future students can learn from them.
+I have uploaded the course projects with their correction, so that future students can learn from them.

 **Who is this repository for?**